dynamia-ai/website/aws-install.md

 Before you start, confirm you have the following in place.
 If you still need to install any component, use the linked instructions.

-- An Amazon EKS cluster running Kubernetes 1.13 or later ([create an EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html))
+- An Amazon EKS cluster running Kubernetes 1.13 or later ([create an EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html)).
+Ensure the following add-ons are installed and healthy:
+  - `kube-proxy`
+  - `cert-manager`
+  - `metrics-server`
+  - `Amazon EKS Pod Identity Agent`
+  - `Amazon VPC CNI`.
 - `kubectl` configured for that cluster ([install kubectl](https://kubernetes.io/docs/tasks/tools/))
 - `eksctl` version 0.32.0 or later ([install eksctl](https://eksctl.io/installation/))
 - AWS CLI configured with IAM permissions to create policies and service accounts ([install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))